 - 4.63 Legal professional privilege is a term applied to the protection of confidential communications between a lawyer and a client.
-If legal advice is protected by legal professional privilege, it may be protected from disclosure under the Official Information Act 1982 and the Privacy Act 1993, and will not be required to be produced for inspection during discovery in legal proceedings (see section 9(2)(h) of the Official Information Act and section 29(f) of the Privacy Act).
-It is therefore important that legal professional privilege in legal advice provided to the government is maintained, and not inadvertently waived. - 4.64 There are two categories of legal professional privilege: - (a) Solicitor/client privilege applies to communications between a lawyer and a client, where the lawyer is acting in his or her professional capacity, the communication is intended to be confidential, and the communication is for the purpose of obtaining legal advice. - (b) Litigation privilege applies to communications or information compiled for the dominant purpose of preparing for a proceeding or an apprehended proceeding.
+If legal advice is protected by legal professional privilege, it may be withheld under the Official Information Act 1982 and the Privacy Act 2020, and will not be required to be produced for inspection during discovery in legal proceedings.
+It is therefore important that legal professional privilege in legal advice provided to the government is maintained, and not inadvertently waived. - 4.64 There are two categories of legal professional privilege. - (a) Solicitor\/client privilege applies to communications between a lawyer and a client, where the lawyer is acting in their professional capacity, the communication is intended to be confidential, and the communication is for the purpose of obtaining legal advice. - (b) Litigation privilege applies to communications or information compiled for the dominant purpose of preparing for a proceeding or an apprehended proceeding.
 It applies to communication between a party to the proceeding and any other person and communication between the party's legal adviser and any person.
-It also applies to information compiled or prepared by, or at the request of, the party or the party's legal adviser. - 4.65 All legal advice that is provided to Ministers or government agencies (whether it is internal advice from departmental legal advisers, advice from the Crown Law Office, or advice from outside legal firms to either Ministers or government agencies) will attract solicitor/client privilege.
-A document does not automatically attract solicitor/client privilege merely because a lawyer prepared it or it is labelled "legally privileged".
-Only those parts of a document that record legal advice (as distinct from other types of advice, such as policy advice) will attract solicitor/client privilege.
+It also applies to information compiled or prepared by, or at the request of, the party or the party's legal adviser. - All legal advice that is provided to Ministers or government agencies (whether it is internal advice from agency legal advisers, advice from the Crown Law Office, or advice from outside legal firms to either Ministers or government agencies) will attract solicitor-/client privilege.
+A document does not automatically attract solicitor-/client privilege merely because a lawyer prepared it or it is labelled "legally privileged".
+Only those parts of a document that record legal advice (as distinct from other types of advice, such as policy advice) will attract solicitor-/client privilege.